 Getting to Moldova

-Chisinau has a growing number of connections to Europe, with direct flights now available to Armenia and Georgia.
-Arriving by car, bus, or train from neighbouring Romania is simple, as is entry from Transnistria.
-Land borders with Ukraine are currently closed for many nationalities, for obvious reasons.
+Chisinau has a growing number of connections to Europe, with direct flights to several destinations across the region, including parts of the Caucasus such as Armenia and Georgia.
+Arriving by car, bus, or train from neighbouring Romania is straightforward, and travel via Transnistria is also possible.
+Land borders with Ukraine may be subject to restrictions depending on current conditions.

 Useful things to know before visiting Moldova